Sinfully Spicy

 • Air Fryer

 Preheat air fryer to 400F.
-Spray the air fryer basket with some oil.
+Spray or brush the air fryer basket/wire with some oil to prevent the skin from sticking.
 Place the salmon skin side down on the basket.
 If using portions, place in a single layer.
-Air fry for 8-10 minutes.
+Air fry for 7-10 minutes.
 Check if salmon has fully cooked as explained above else air fry for additional 1-2 minutes.

 Notes